hexroll/docs.hexroll.app/docs/hexroll-internals/graph-behavior.md

 ### Dungeon is removed

-If for while editing the map after quests were already generated, a location used by a quest is invalidated, Hexroll will try resolving the inconsistency by finding an alternative location for the quest.
-This same principal applies to other entity types throughout the sandbox.
+If, while editing the map after quests were already generated, a location used by a quest is invalidated, Hexroll will try resolving the inconsistency by finding an alternative location for the quest.
+This same principle applies to other entity types throughout the sandbox.
 ![Step5](/images/graph-6.png)

 ### The last dungeon is removed